ilektron/papermc/README.md

 To get the latest Paper build, see [Building an Image](#building-an-image)

-WARNING: Paper 1.18 is currently experimental and there is no ETA for when a stable version will be released.
+WARNING: Paper 1.18 is currently early access and there is no ETA for when a stable version will be released.
 Backup your data before using this image.
+As of 2021-12-11 and build #68 of Paper, the server seems to be more stable but backups are still recommended.

 ## Requirements